-Due to our significant research and development expenditures, we have not been profitable and have generated operating losses since we were incorporated in 1991 through 1996 and in 1999 through June 30, 2008.
+Due to our significant research and development expenditures, we have not been profitable and have generated operating losses since we were incorporated in 1991 through 1996 and in 1999 through June 30, 2009.
 As such, we have funded our research and development operations through sales of equity securities, the issuance of convertible notes, cash received from customers, and collaborative arrangements.
-At June 30, 2008, we had available cash, cash equivalents, and short-term and long-term marketable securities of \$188.0 million.
-Our cash and marketable securities balances are held in a variety of interest-bearing instruments including obligations of U.S. government agencies, high-grade corporate bonds, asset backed and mortgage backed securities and government agency and treasury money market accounts.
+As of June 30, 2009, approximately \$7.0 million of marketable securities were classified as long-term assets on the consolidated balance sheet as they had been in an unrealized loss position for longer than six months and we have the intent and ability to hold them until the carrying value recovers, which may be longer than one year.
+At June 30, 2009, we had available cash, cash equivalents, and short-term and long-term marketable securities of \$147.5 million.
+Our cash and marketable securities balances are held in a variety of interest- bearing instruments including money market accounts, obligations of U.S. government agencies, high-grade corporate bonds, and asset backed and mortgage backed securities.
 Available cash is invested in accordance with our investment policy's primary objectives of liquidity, safety of principal and diversity of investments.
+Recent distress in the financial markets has had an adverse impact on financial market activities including, among other things, extreme volatility in security prices, severely diminished liquidity and credit availability, rating downgrades of certain investments and declining valuations of others.
+We have assessed the implications of these factors on our current business and determined that there had not been a significant impact to our financial position, results of operations or liquidity for the period ended June 30, 2009.

-Net cash used in operating activities was \$69.9 million for the six months ended June 30, 2008 and net cash used in operating activities was \$41.1 million for the six months ended June 30, 2007.
-The \$28.8 million increase was due primarily to the increase in our net loss during 2008.
+Net cash used in operating activities was \$72.4 million for the six months ended June 30, 2009, compared to \$69.9 million for the six months ended June 30, 2008.
+The \$2.5 million increase was due primarily to changes in working capital, as well as a lower net loss for the six months ended June 30, 2009 compared to the corresponding period in 2008.

 Our investing activities, other than purchases, sales and maturities of marketable securities, have consisted predominantly of capital expenditures.
-Net cash provided by investing activities was \$93.7 million for the six months ended June 30, 2008, which represented primarily sales and maturities of marketable securities of \$93.8 million.
+Net cash provided by investing activities was \$7.0 million for the six months ended June 30, 2009, which represented primarily sales and maturities of marketable securities of \$7.2 million.
 In the future, net cash used by investing activities may fluctuate significantly from period to period due to the timing of capital expenditures, maturities/sales and purchases of marketable securities, and acquisitions, including possible earn-out payments to former stockholders of Maxia.

-Net cash provided by financing activities was \$2.1 million and \$1.0 million for the six months ended June 30, 2008 and 2007, respectively.
-For the six months ended June 30, 2008, we received \$2.1 million of proceeds from issuance of common stock under our stock plans and employee stock purchase plan.
-For the six months ended June 30, 2007, we received \$1.0 million from issuance of common stock under our stock plans and employee stock purchase plan.
+Net cash provided by financing activities was \$0.9 million and \$2.1 million for the six months ended June 30, 2009 and 2008, respectively.
+For the six months ended June 30, 2009 and 2008, we received \$0.9 million and \$2.1 million, respectively, from issuance of common stock under our stock plans and employee stock purchase plan.

-The following summarizes our significant contractual obligations as of June 30, 2008 and the effect those obligations are expected to have on our liquidity and cash flow in future periods:
+The following summarizes our significant contractual obligations as of June 30, 2009 and the effect those obligations are expected to have on our liquidity and cash flow in future periods: